nasa/COTS-Star-Tracker/docs/1-overview.md

 ## 1.1 Use
 It's recommended that users start here in order to understand how to successfully install, configure, and operate the system.
 The above topics are broken out into their own Markdown-formatted files to allow for easy navigation.
-First-time users are recommended to start with this document and then proceed through the others in the docs directory in numerical order.
+First-time users are recommended to start with this document and then proceed through the others in the /docs directory in numerical order.

 ## 1.2 Background